juda1804/youtube-data-extraction-chrome/README.md

   - Reloading page instead of creating new tabs
   - Reducing resource usage and improving speed

+#### Activation Date Filtering
+- When auto-scraping is enabled, current timestamp is saved as "activation date"
+- Only posts newer than activation date are processed
+- Prevents processing of old posts when first enabling auto-scraping
+- Ensures only genuinely new content is sent to n8n

 ## 📄 Data Structure

 ### Notification Data